Top Tips For Arch Blisters: With & Without Orthotics

 The first 8 mile run I had no problems.
 Then I used them for a 20 mile run and I could feel a little tingling in the arch area, but no massive blister.
 But on a cold wet day, severe blistering occurred, despite covering my arch areas in Zinc Oxide tape and wearing my usual anti-blister socks.

-Paul went back to his local running shoe store to get some advice.
+As a result, Paul went back to his local running shoe store to get some advice.

 They told me the [new shoe model] has an extremely high arch which certainly may have been a factor in the blistering occurring.

 What would you do?
 You’d probably start looking for a new pair of shoes.
 Something a bit lower in the arch or less cut-in at the midfoot?
 That’s quite reasonable, on the face of it.
 But let’s remember, Paul was otherwise happy and comfortable in these shoes.
 And covering some decent miles!

 My advice to Paul was to get some ENGO Blister Patches.
 Then use the 2-Patch Technique for applying them to his shoe and insole.
 Paul’s arch blisters are “edge blisters” – they form where the edge of the insole meets the side of the shoe.